geekyfox/scheming/leanpub/chapter_1.md

 Oh, of course there are insane ways to do it, for instance I can just quietly skip the problematic file, and later collapse in an obscure way because I can't find functions that were supposed to be defined in that file, or take your guess, but I'm not even going to spend time explaining why I'm not doing that.

 Option #3 is interesting because this is what many programmers would consider a natural and only alternative for the case when #1 is not doable.
 In fact, if you're coding on top of a rich fat framework (think Spring or Django) this indeed is the natural and only way to do it.
-But in this case there's no framework, and operating system is effectively **the** invoker ("*there was nothing between us, not even a condom...*" yeah, really bad joke), and `abort()`ing is a proper way to notify the operating system about the problem, so #2 is pretty much #3, just without boilerplate code to pull error status to `main()` and then abort there.
+But in this case there's no framework, and operating system is effectively **the** invoker ("*there was nothing between us... not even a condom...*" yeah, really bad joke), and `abort()`ing is a proper way to notify the operating system about the problem, so #2 is pretty much #3, just without boilerplate code to pull error status to `main()` and then abort there.

 Anyway, let's implement `execute()`